A Second Main Theorem for Entire Curves Intersecting Three Conics: Introduction

 \subsection{Motivation}

-In the complex projective plane \(\mathbb{P}^2\), the logarithmic Kobayashi conjecture posits that if \(\mathcal{C} \subset \mathbb{P}^2\) is a \emph{generic} algebraic curve of degree \(d \geqslant 5\), then the complement \(\mathbb{P}^2 \setminus \mathcal{C}\) should be hyperbolic \cite{Kobayashi1970}.
-Here, hyperbolicity means that \(\mathbb{P}^2 \setminus \mathcal{C}\) does not contain the image of any nonconstant holomorphic map \(f: \mathbb{C} \rightarrow \mathbb{P}^2\).
+In the complex projective plane \(\mathbb{P}^2\), the \emph{logarithmic Kobayashi conjecture} asserts that if \(\mathcal{C} \subset \mathbb{P}^2\) is a \emph{generic} algebraic curve of degree \(d \geqslant 5\), then the complement \(\mathbb{P}^2 \setminus \mathcal{C}\) should be hyperbolic \cite{Kobayashi1970}.
+Various notions of hyperbolicity exist; here we use the most straightforward one: \(\mathbb{P}^2 \setminus \mathcal{C}\) is said to be \emph{hyperbolic} if there is no nonconstant holomorphic map \(f: \mathbb{C} \to \mathbb{P}^2 \setminus \mathcal{C}\).
 This conjecture generalizes the classical Little Picard Theorem on the hyperbolicity of \(\mathbb{P}^1 \setminus \{\text{3 points}\}\), and is supported by explicit examples constructed by Zaidenberg \cite{Zaidenberg1988}.
 For generic curves \(\mathcal{C}\) of sufficiently large degree in \(\mathbb{P}^2\), the conjecture was confirmed by Siu and Yeung \cite{siu_yeung1996} by constructing explicit logarithmic $2$-jet differentials with negative twists.
 Later, building on the work \cite{Demailly-Elgoul2000}, El Goul \cite{Elgoul2003} improved the degree bound to \(15\) for \emph{very generic} \(\mathcal{C}\).
 Combining this with Siu's strategy of using slanted vector fields \cite{Siu2004} and a technique of Păun~\cite{mihaipaun2008}, Rousseau \cite{Rousseau2009} further reduced the degree bound to \(14\).